-If you base your scoring metrics on the target group they exist in, the most helpful target groups to focus on will be action-based target groups, Web Tracking target groups, and target groups that are dynamic queries that have been sent to MA Professional from your integrated database.
-Are there any activities that you are tracking in an integrated database that you are not tracking in MA Professional that would be helpful for scoring purposes?
+If you base your scoring metrics on the target group they exist in, the most helpful target groups to focus on will be action-based target groups, Web Tracking target groups, and target groups that are dynamic queries that have been sent to Communications Professional from your integrated database.
+Are there any activities that you are tracking in an integrated database that you are not tracking in Communications Professional that would be helpful for scoring purposes?

-For example, if you are not using the MA Professional Event module, but in your integrated database you track who registers for and attends your events, you could create a query in that database that finds all of your subscribers that attended 50% of your events.
-When that target group gets pushed over to MA Professional, you could set the scoring to say that everyone in that target group will be scored with an "A" letter grade.
+For example, if you are not using the Communications Professional Event module, but in your integrated database you track who registers for and attends your events, you could create a query in that database that finds all of your subscribers that attended 50% of your events.
+When that target group gets pushed over to Communications Professional, you could set the scoring to say that everyone in that target group will be scored with an "A" letter grade.

 Think about what types of actions or interactions you would like to score to assess the performance of your subscribers.
 Then map out how you can represent that with scoring metrics based on mailing activity or target groups.